2026 Handbook

 Short Program

 Teams will be judged on: How many maneuvers are incorporated into a smooth working drill; Lines and circles; Suitability of music to maneuvers performed; Spacing, Timing, Alignment, Pace; Uniqueness and originality in presentation of the drill; Showmanship; Performance of all Maneuvers; and Equitation and Horsemanship.
-Props and Flags are allowed at all competitions.
+Props and Flags are NOT allowed at all competitions.

 Required Maneuvers: